-This 26-week open-label trial enrolled 988 adult patients with type 2 diabetes mellitus with inadequate glycemic control (HbA{1c} 7-10%) on metformin (≥1,500 mg/day) alone or inadequate glycemic control (HbA{1c} 7-8.5%) on metformin (≥1500 mg/day) and a sulfonylurea.
+This 26-week open-label trial enrolled 988 adult patients with type 2 diabetes mellitus with inadequate glycemic control (HbA1c 7-10%) on metformin (≥1,500 mg/day) alone or inadequate glycemic control (HbA1c 7-8.5%) on metformin (≥1500 mg/day) and a sulfonylurea.
 Patients who were on metformin and a sulfonylurea discontinued the sulfonylurea then all patients entered a 12-week run-in period during which they received add-on therapy with VICTOZA® titrated to 1.8 mg once-daily.
 At the end of the run-in period, 498 patients (50%) achieved HbA1c <7% with VICTOZA® 1.8 mg and metformin and continued treatment in a non-randomized, observational arm.
 Another 167 patients (17%) withdrew from the trial during the run-in period with approximately one-half of these patients doing so because of gastrointestinal adverse reactions [see Adverse Reactions (6.1)].
-The remaining 323 patients with HbA{1c} ≥7% (33% of those who entered the run-in period) were randomized to 26 weeks of once-daily insulin detemir administered in the evening as add-on therapy (N=162) or to continued, unchanged treatment with VICTOZA® 1.8 mg and metformin (N=161).
-The starting dose of insulin detemir was 10 units/day and the mean dose at the end of the 26-week randomized period was 39 units/day.
-During the 26 week randomized treatment period, the percentage of patients who discontinued due to ineffective therapy was 11.2% in the group randomized to continued treatment with VICTOZA® 1.8 mg and metformin and 1.2% in the group randomized to add-on therapy with insulin detemir.
+The remaining 323 patients with HbA1c ≥7% (33% of those who entered the run-in period) were randomized to 26 weeks of once-daily insulin determir administered in the evening as add-on therapy (N=162) or to continued, unchanged treatment with VICTOZA® 1.8 mg and metformin (N=161).
+The starting dose of insulin determir was 10 units/day and welformin and 1.2% in the group randomized to continued treatment with VICTOZA® 1.8 mg and metformin and 1.2% in the group randomized to continued treatment with VICTOZA® 1.8 mg and metformin and 1.2% in the group randomized to add-on therapy with insulin determir.